jfssvex/tippingpoint-B/README.md

 ## Compilation
 1. Clean the binaries if any headers have been changed: `prosv5 make clean`
 2. Build the project: `prosv5 make`

-## Documentation
-Documentation for the project can be found [here](https://aritrosaha10.github.io/bootstrapped-vex-v5/).

 ## Goals
 Goals for the project can be found [here](https://github.com/jfssvex/tippingpoint-B/projects/1).